adawang1024/College_Rankings/README.md

 - **Last updated:** 2025-06-06
 - No prior versions exist.

-# METHODOLOGICAL INFORMATION

-## Description of methods used for collection/generation of data:
-# Dataset Description

-## Description of Methods Used for Data Collection and Generation
+## Description of Methods Used for Data Collection

 Raw data was collected through a combination of web scraping, direct downloads, and automated tools to compile college ranking information from multiple publicly available sources.